shahariaazam/dse-share-market-update/README.md

 `3rd element` of the array is `Change value`
 `4th element` of the array is `Change in percentage`

+### Access API to get json formatted data

+just use this URL to get data for public use `http://dse-share-update.ap01.aws.af.cm/getData.php?output={format}`.
+So you can easily integrate this data in your apps.
+In the above link `format` is the output response format i.e `json`.
+Now we currently provide only `json` data as response type.
+So the final URL will be `http://dse-share-update.ap01.aws.af.cm/getData.php?output=json`

+### Support

+If you are having any trouble with API or about this apps.
+Then please write down Issues from https://github.com/shahariaazam/DSE-Share-Market-Update/issues or if you need more quick assistance please mail at shaharia.azam@gmail.com

 ### How to Contribute